werererer/japokwm/README.md

 - unittests

 ## Acknowledgements
-japokwm forked dwl and uses wlroots to do the heavy lifting
+japokwm forked dwl and uses wlroots and parts of sway to do the heavy lifting